 (i) The maximum height of multifamily buildings shall be one hundred and ten (110) feet.
 This height restriction shall not apply within any Transit District Overlay Zone, designated General Plan Metropolitan or Regional Centers, or a Mixed-Use Planned Community.

-There are no multifamily buildings proposed with this DSP, so this requirement is not applicable.
-It is noted that the two-family attached dwellings proposed with this DSP are approximately 45 feet in height.
+There are no multifamily buildings approved with this DSP, so this requirement is not applicable.
+It is noted that the two-family attached dwellings are approximately 45 feet in height.